nanocurrency/nano-docs/docs/running-a-node/ledger-management.md

 The additional resource usage these options cause should be considered, especially if left during normal operation (after initial bootstrap is complete).

-## Ledger Fast Sync
+---

+## Downloaded ledger files

 !!! tip "Always backup your ledgers file"
 	Whenever you are attempting to change the ledger, it is highly recommended you create backups of the existing `data.ldb` file to ensure you have a rollback point if issues are encountered.

-To avoid bootstrapping times, a ledger file (`data.ldb`) can be downloaded off-chain and added to the data file used by the node.
+To avoid bootstrapping times, a ledger file (`data.ldb`) can be downloaded off-network and added to the data file used by the node.
+This process is sometimes referred to as a "fast sync".
 The Nano Foundation provides a daily ledger file download in the #ledger channel of our [Discord server](https://chat.nano.org).
 This is posted by `SergSW` and contains checksums for validation.

 Before using this method there are a few considerations to ensure it is done safely: